revtezera/Glc-management-system/README.md

 	- Run migraton for tables to be formed

 			$ rake db:migrate

-	- Run bundle install to install all the necessary gems to the app.

-			$ bundle install

 	- Run the server in localhost

 		        $ rails server -p3000